DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxButtonGroup/dxButtonGroup.md

 ---
 ---
 ##### shortDescription
-The **ButtonGroup** is a widget that contains a set of toggle buttons and can be used as a mode switcher.
+The **ButtonGroup** is a UI component that contains a set of toggle buttons and can be used as a mode switcher.

 ##### widgettree
 items: [{